 How My Unplanned Blog Break Made Me Feel

-Every time I thought about my blog I’d get anxiety.
+Every time I thought about my blog I’d get anxious.
+In fact, many of my friends told me that I should start taking gummies for anxiety to help me cope with those feelings.
 I wasn’t posting as much as I wanted, I hadn’t participated in my blogging group (which I admin) as much as I wanted, and I wasn’t getting around to reading everyone’s posts as much as I wanted.
 My inbox was overflowing with unread email, my sponsors weren’t getting their fair share of promotion, and there were literally 30+ posts sitting in draft that I hadn’t gotten around to finishing and scheduling.
 It made me sick to my stomach to think about, because my blog has always been my safe space, passion project, and just my favorite thing.

 The more anxiety and stress I felt about my blogging issues the less likely I was to blog or work on promotion.
 I’ve always been the type that if I get too stressed about something I pretend it doesn’t exist until it explodes into a bigger and messier issue I have to then clean up.
 I’m the worst type of procrastinator, even procrastinating my procrastination, and so it snowballs out of control, and before I can stop it, and my anxiety gets the better of me.

 And I’m not the only one.
 There are many bloggers out there with blogging anxiety.
 Some try to avoid taking blog breaks because they don’t want to upset their sponsors and so they look for solutions they can work on while blogging.
 It could be therapy, a social support bubble made out of family and friends, or for those with clinical anxiety they take medication or even medicinal marijuana from Las Vegas dispensaries.
 I’ll go into more detail on how to avoid unplanned blog breaks in a bit as first I need to divulge what I’ve learned from my own.

 What I Learned from my Unplanned Blog Break